+'''

 Txxx in refin out refout Z0=val TD=val [L=val]

-+ [IC=v1,i1,v2,i2]
++ [IC=v1, i1, v2, i2]

+'''

+Token Description

-Parameter Description Txxx Lossless transmission line element name.
-Must begin with T, followed by up to 1023 alphanumeric characters. in Signal input node. refin Ground reference for the input signal. out Signal output node. refout Ground reference for the output signal.
-Z0 Characteristic impedance of the transmission line (Ohms).
+Тххх Lossless transmission line element name.
+Must begin with T, followed by up to 1023 alphanumeric characters.

+In Signal input node.

+Refin Ground reference for the input signal.
+Out Signal output node.
+Refout Ground reference for the output signal.
+ZO Characteristic impedance of the transmission line (Ohms).
 TD Propagation time delay of the transmission line (in seconds).
 If physical length (L) is specified, then units for TD are considered in seconds per meter.
 L Physical length of the transmission line, in units of meters.
 Default=1.

-W-element Modeling of Coupled Transmission Lines
+8. W-element (Coupled Transmission Line)